 Prebiotics are food sources of fibre that encourage the growth of friendly microorganisms in the gut.
 Probiotics are live microorganisms that support our whole inner ecosystem, and are found naturally in fermented foods, such as sauerkraut and yoghurt, and also come in supplement form.
-They increase the levels of friendly bacteria and drive down the numbers of harmful ones.
-Probiotics support the digestion of food and the absorption of nutrients, and their first use dates back to the 1950s when they were used to treat irritable bowel syndrome.
-They work by replacing the indigenous colonies missing from your ecosystem due to poor diet, antibiotics, medications, and stress.
+They increase the levels of friendly bacteria and drive down the numbers of harmful micro-organisms.
+Probiotics support the digestion of food and the absorption of nutrients, as well as supporting the growth of our indigenous colonies of bacteria living in the gut, which may be disrupted due to poor diet, antibiotics, medications, and stress.
 The most important facet to consider with probiotics is getting the right strain for the health condition in question, as there are many different strains and they all have different actions in the body.
 For instance, it has been shown in a randomised, controlled study2 by Banasiewicz et al. that certain key bacteria within the colon, such as Bifidobacterium and butyrate-producing colon bacteria, can speed up gut transit time and reduce pain associated with constipation.

 Fermented dairy such as yoghurt and kefir drinks are an excellent source of protein and probiotics, which can support good levels of bacteria in the gut.
 However, dairy is low in fibre and contains the sugar lactose which is problematic for many people, causing symptoms such as bloating, cramps, diarrhoea, and constipation.
-Lactose intolerance affects up to 75% of the population and so may be the cause for some of your gut problems.
+Lactose intolerance affects up to 70% of the worlds population post weaning age and is thought to be the cause of digestive problems.
 I always recommend brief elimination diets with my clients to see if symptoms improve.
 If you are lactose intolerant, you may be able to tolerate homemade fermented yoghurt and kefir, butter and ghee, which are all low in lactose.
 Caesin is a protein found in dairy and can promote inflammation in certain people, resulting in irritation to the gut lining.
-Ghee contains no lactose or casein protein, and so is often more tolerable for people with lactose intolerance.
+Ghee contains little or no lactose or casein protein, and so is often more tolerable for people with lactose intolerance.
 It is also an excellent source of butyrate and vitamins A and D, all of which are important for gut healing.

 Many people do not consume adequate protein for their body’s needs, especially if they require healing.
 When it comes to gut health, eating a variety of good quality protein is key, from sources such as pulses, beans, eggs, fish, poultry, tofu, nuts, seeds, and tempeh.
 Nuts are high in protein and fibre.
 Soaking or sprouting them can improve their digestibility, as they naturally contain substances that inhibit enzyme activity.
 Putrefactive fermentaion of animal sources of meat, especially red meat, can worsen symptoms of constipation, so stick to plant-based sources, oily fish and poultry.